Private Land Conservation Outcomes

 Revolving Fund

-To date, the BCT has revolved three properties and is currently in the process of selling another four properties under the Conservation Partners Program.
+To date, the BCT has revolved three properties and is currently in the process of selling another five properties under the Conservation Partners Program.

 Conservation Partners Grants